cjcoax/CCGradientView/README.md

 ### Manual
 <p>
-You can drag and drop necessary files under `CCGradientView` folder into your project.
+You can drag and drop necessary files under `Sources` folder into your project.

 - `CCGradientView.swift` - Mandatory
 - `CCGradientConfiguration.swift` - Mandatory